Things To Do

 La Aurora International Airport (GUA)

-Located in Guatemala City, approximately 190 km from Fray Bartolomé de Las Casas, it is the busiest airport in Guatemala and serves as a hub for international and domestic flights.
+Located approximately 150 kilometers from Fray Bartolomé de Las Casas, this is the primary airport serving Guatemala City with international flights.

 Walkability